About the Lori Sheppard Memorial Fund

 Her tenacity and capacity to bring the community together to assist other persons and organizations in need was her hallmark.
 The Lori Sheppard Memorial Fund was created by her friends, family and community members to both commemorate her spirit and provide support to individuals who possess great passion yet face significant barriers.

+This year we are excited to be able to offer two bursaries of up to $2500 each.
 The funds may be utilized for payment of tuition fees, professional fees, purchase of adaptive equipment, or to support costs linked with the creation of a home business.

 - Must be a BC resident

 - Must meet criteria for legal blindness or have a medical condition that could result in progressive vision loss such as diabetes, multiple sclerosis, etc.

 - Must be 16 years of age or older.

 If you meet the criteria listed above, please contact the Blind Beginnings office to request the application form.